This post was updated May 21, 2023

 French women seem to instinctively know how to look chic and stylish as they age.
-The reason older women might want to take style cues from French women is because they have mastered a functional wardrobe made up of chic basics that are timeless.
+The reason older women might want to take style cues from French women is that they have mastered a functional wardrobe made up of chic basics that are timeless.
 Today I’m exploring how to dress like French women when we are over 50.
 As we head into our middle years and beyond, how to dress, over 50 and over 60 become THE question women ask.
-Intrigued by the chic older French women, and their style, I began to research how to dress like a French woman.
+Intrigued by the chic older Parisian women, and their style, I began to research how to dress like a French woman.
 The French wardrobe is classic, stylish, modern, and chic.
-The focus of the French wardrobe is on high quality, classic pieces that fit impeccably.
+The focus of the French wardrobe is on high-quality, classic pieces that fit impeccably.
 The look is ageless, which makes it ideal for women over 50.

 One of the interesting aspects of French women is that they take aging in stride.
-Their focus is not to looking younger, but to look their best at their current age.
+Their focus is not to look younger but to look their best at their current age.
 This doesn’t mean they don’t have their beauty secrets, French women are well known for their elaborate skin care regimens and are careful with their diets.
 Because of this, they can get away with very little makeup, sometimes it’s only a simple red lip.

 What is French style and What is Parisian style?

-- French women will buy one or two new pieces each season to keep her wardrobe current, rather than tossing everything to follow each season’s trends.
+- French women will buy one or two new pieces each season to keep their wardrobe current, rather than tossing everything to follow each season’s trends.
 When she adds to her wardrobe, a French woman will choose only items that look good on her and will stand the test of time.

-- French women have a clear idea of the colors and styles that look best on her.
+- French women have a clear idea of the colors and styles that look best on them.
 As the years go by, her look becomes more and more a reflection of her unique style.